 It is University policy that for every course offered, a syllabus describing the goals, outline of content, work required and textbooks required will be maintained in the offices of the Dean and department Chair and will be made available upon request.

-Each instructor is to submit on the appropriate form such a syllabus of each course for the following term to the departmental Chair by a specified date.
+Each instructor is expected to submit such a syllabus for each course for the term to the departmental Chair by a specified date.